30 point checklist for Powerful Landing pages

 This type of landing page encourages users to click to a different section of the company website to ensure purchase along the way.

-The landing page above has a simple structure and gives a brief idea about the offer before giving visitors an option to move closer towards the offer using `Get Started` call to action.
+The landing page example above has a simple structure and gives a brief idea about the offer before giving visitors an option to move closer towards the offer using `Get Started` call to action.

-Viral landing page
+Viral landing page example

 Below is a chart that describes how viral landing page works: